will-rowe/genome-sketching/README.md

 ## Notes

 I'd like to thank Titus Brown and Luiz Irber, who not only got me onto Binder, but also inspired me to review the current sketching methods for genomics (thanks to their excellent [sourmash](https://github.com/dib-lab/sourmash) documentation and examples of MinHash for genomics).

+Thanks for [Francesco Mosconi](https://github.com/ghego/travis_anaconda_jupyter) for showing how to use Travis CI for build testing the notebooks.